Sign in →

 -17,20-lyase (CYP17A1)-mediated side-chain cleavage of 17-alpha-hydroxyprogesterone (OHPG)

 Androstenedione production during life mimics the pattern of other androgen precursors.
 Fetal serum concentrations increase throughout embryonal development and peak near birth at approximately young adult levels.
 Levels then fall rapidly during the first year of life to low prepubertal values.
 With the onset of adrenarche, androstenedione rises gradually, a process that accelerates with the onset of puberty, reaching adult levels around age 18.
 Adrenarche is a poorly understood phenomenon peculiar to higher primates that is characterized by a gradual rise in adrenal androgen production.
-It precedes puberty, but is not causally linked to it.
+It precedes puberty but is not causally linked to it.
 Early adrenarche is not associated with early puberty, or with any reduction in final height, or overt androgenization, and is generally regarded as a benign condition not requiring intervention.
 However, girls with early adrenarche may be at increased risk of polycystic ovarian syndrome as adults, and some boys may develop early penile enlargement.

 Elevated androstenedione levels can cause symptoms or signs of hyperandrogenism in women.
-Men are usually asymptomatic, but through peripheral conversion of androgens to estrogens can occasionally experience mild symptoms of estrogen excess, such as gynecomastia.
+Men are usually asymptomatic but through peripheral conversion of androgens to estrogens, can occasionally experience mild symptoms of estrogen excess, such as gynecomastia.

 Most mild-to-moderate elevations in androstenedione are idiopathic.
 However, pronounced elevations of androstenedione may be indicative of androgen-producing adrenal or gonadal tumors.